 - The Car Expert’s Golden Rules: Never give a dealer money unless you are 100% committed to buying the car

 Cancelling your order – what rights do you have?

 If you signed the vehicle order on premises and later change your mind, the dealer is within their rights to keep your deposit – or at least any monies that they have spent on getting your car ready.

 But they can’t really force you to pay the remainder and take the car, so at worst you walk away having lost a few hundred or a couple of thousand pounds.

 You can fight them to try and get your money back, and if you battle long and hard enough you will probably get there, but it won’t be easy.

 If you are buying at a distance or off-premises, then you are entitled to your full deposit back, regardless of your reasons or any money the dealer has spent.

 If there is a clause in the contract that the dealer has not fulfilled, or the car is not as advertised, then you are entitled to cancel the contract and have your deposit returned.
-For example, the car is advertised as having 30,000 miles on it but turns out to actually have 60,000 miles on the clock when you get it, or the purchase was subject to any condition noted on the contract (usually for cars sold unseen).
+For example, the car was advertised as having 30,000 miles on it but turned out to actually have 60,000 miles on the clock when you got it.
+Or if the purchase was subject to any condition noted on the contract that was not met.

 If the contract cannot be completed so you are unable to take delivery of the car, then you are entitled to get your deposit back.
 For example, you ordered a car from the dealer, but the dealer was unable to get the car from the manufacturer because production ended.